We need your support to keep the house open for generations to come. Become a member or donate to our fundraising initiatives today.

 Jervas painted this as part of a set of nineteen portraits, which were hung by Horace Walpole in the Yellow Bedchamber at Strawberry Hill.
 You can now find this painting in our Green Closet.

-In 2015, it was acquired by the Strawberry Hill Collection Trust, with the support of Piers Davis, the ACE/V&A Purchase Grant Fund, and the Beecroft Bequest.
+In 2015, it was acquired by the Strawberry Hill Trust, with the support of the ACE/V&A Purchase Grant Fund, and the Beecroft Bequest.
+It was later transferred to the Strawberry Hill Collection Trust.

 Carved walnut chair inlaid in marquetry with the arms of Sir Peter Warburton, one of the signatories to the death warrant of Guy Fawkes.
 Horace Walpole kept it in the Hall at Strawberry Hill, where it remained until 1842 when it was sold as a ‘most curious and finely carved Elizabethan armchair’.